MirzaAbazovic/knowledge/books/java-concurrency-in-practice/ch2.md

 Making an object thread-safe requires using synchronization to coordinate access to its mutable state.

+Two types of problems arise when multiple threads try to read and write shared data concurrently

+1. Thread interference errors (Race conditions)
+2. Memory consistency errors

+When multiple threads share the same memory, there is a chance that two or more different threads performing different operations on the same data interleave with each other and create inconsistent data in the memory.

+In multithreading, there can be possibilities that the changes made by one thread might not be visible to the other threads and they all have inconsistent views of the same shared data.
+This is known as memory consistency error.

 The primary mechanism for synchronization in Java is the **synchronized** keyword, which provides exclusive locking, but the term “synchronization” also includes the use of **volatile variables**, **explicit locks**, and **atomic variables**.

 If multiple threads access the same mutable state variable without appropriate synchronization, your program is broken.
 There are three ways to fix it: